Marriage Records before 1837

 Marriage Records after 1837

-To find an ancestors' marriage records after 1837, you have to turn to BMD records.
+To find an ancestors' marriage records after 1837, you can look at BMD indexes from the GRO.

-'BMD' stands for Births, Marriages & Deaths records kept by the General Register Office (GRO) of England & Wales, part of the National Office of Statistics (ONS).
+'BMD' stands for Births, Marriages & Deaths, and these records are kept by the General Register Office (GRO) of England & Wales.
 These records have been kept by law since 1837, detailing every birth, marriage and death recorded in England & Wales since that date.
 These records are used to issue birth, marriage and death certificates.
 The GRO also hold an index to the records, which can be used to find individual records.

 Information on a Marriage Record after 1837